How to arrange a funeral or cremation in Georgia

 No, embalming is NOT required by law in Georgia.
 If you require a public viewing or open casket service, your funeral home may have a policy that requires embalming.

 Embalming is merely a temporary method to delay decomposition, and if you would prefer not to have your loved one embalmed, a timely burial or cremation can avoid this.

 What are my options for purchasing a casket or alternative container?

-Rental caskets are also available from some Georgia funeral homes, and this can save on the actual cost of purchasing a casket (especially for a cremation service).
-However, the rental of a casket is not cheap and can cost around $300 – $600.
+Rental caskets are also available from some Georgia funeral homes, which can save on the cost of purchasing a casket (especially for a cremation service).
+However, a casket rental is not cheap and can cost around $300 – $600.

 What are burial and cemetery plot requirements in Georgia?

 All cemeteries have regulations that govern how they are operated.
 These regulations are partly in place to protect and manage the perpetual care of the grounds.
-Before you purchase any burial plot, you would be well advised to thoroughly check the cemetery regulations.
+Before you purchase any burial plot, you would be well advised to check the cemetery regulations thoroughly.

 Can I pre-plan a funeral or cremation in Georgia?
 How does state law govern preneed plans?

-Yes, of course, you can pre-plan a funeral or cremation in Georgia.
-It can greatly alleviate stress for surviving family if there is a funeral plan in place that eliminates the need for decision-making, and even financial anxiety about paying for the funeral.
+Yes, you can pre-plan a funeral or cremation in Georgia.
+It can greatly alleviate stress for surviving families if there is a funeral plan in place that eliminates the need for decision-making and even financial anxiety about paying for the funeral.

-In Georgia, only a licensed funeral director, operating out of a licensed funeral home, may sell a preneed funeral contract.
+In Georgia, only a licensed funeral director operating out of a licensed funeral home may sell a preneed funeral contract.
 Pre-paid funeral contracts and cremation plans are held in a trust fund.
-Whilst it is sensible planning to pre-plan and prepay for a funeral in Georgia, you should carefully consider what happens with your contract.
+While planning to pre-plan and prepay for a funeral in Georgia is sensible, you should carefully consider what happens with your contract.